Cross-Domain Offshore Wind Power Forecasting: Transfer Learning Through Meteorological Clusters: Baseline Results

-The library of GP models achieved an overall MAE of $3.68\% \pm 0.04\%$ (24.4MW; RMSE=42.0MW; $R^2=0.981$) when evaluated using two years of operational data across the six source farms (4:1 split; averaged over seeds 42, 63, 84).
-The distinct performance variation across clusters, as seen in \Cref{tab:performance}, and the variability conditioned on farm location, as seen in \Cref{fig:forecast}, validates the pooling of source data across farm sites.
-By capturing a comprehensive distribution of wind behaviours, the models learn a robust representation of intra-cluster variations, thereby facilitating quicker adaptation to the specific conditions of target wind farms.
+\textbf{Quantitative Results} The GP models achieved an MAE of $3.68\% \pm 0.04\%$ (24.4MW; $R^2=0.981$) when evaluated using two years of operational data across the six source farms (4:1 split). \Cref{tab:performance} shows the variability of performance for each cluster. \Cref{fig:forecast} shows that this is due to the specificity of each wind farm.
+Thus, the mixture of GPs captures a rich distribution of possible behaviours, that can be flexible when adapted to new wind farms.

-The transfer learning performance of each cluster and data capacity, as shown in Table 2, are averaged across the eight target farms and three random seeds per farm (breakdown of baseline results are provided in \Cref{app:baseline_results}).
-The results demonstrate the proposed framework's superior generalisation capability compared to training individual forecasting models, significantly reducing the data requirements for offshore WPF.
-With under five months of local data (20\% data capacity), the framework achieves an average MAE of 3.52\% (26.7 MW).
-This represents a 14.7\% improvement in raw MAE over the baseline (4.13\%; 31.3 MW) and outperforms the baseline models even when trained on a full year of data.
-The results also show how transferability varies by meteorological condition.
-Some clusters generalise quickly to new sites, such as cluster 1, which achieves an MAE of 3.7\% with approximately 2.4 months of data.
-In contrast, cluster 7 requires more site-specific tuning, yielding an MAE of 5.8\% with approx 2.4 months of data, which improves to 3.4\% with approx 7.2 months.
-This suggests that while the source GPs encode the general structure of these weather patterns, cluster 7's phenomena are more location-dependent, necessitating a large volume of local data for effective fine-tuning.
+A deterministic evaluation of the transfer learning approach for each cluster and proportion of available data is presented in \Cref{tab:capacity_results_aggregated}, alongside baseline results.
+The metrics are averaged across the eight target farms.
+Fully disaggregated baseline results and probabilistic metrics are detailed in \Cref{app:baseline_results}.
+As expected, when fine-tuning the pre-trained GP models we achieve superior generalisation compared to training cluster-specific GP models from scratch.
+Notably, our framework requires under five months of local data (20\% data capacity) to achieve an average MAE of 3.52\%, outperforming the re-trained models even when trained on a full year of data (MAE of 3.55\%).
+Interestingly, \Cref{tab:capacity_results_aggregated} reveals that transferability strength varies significantly by meteorological cluster.
+For instance, Cluster 1 generalises rapidly to new sites, achieving an MAE of 3.7\% with only about 2.4 months of data.
+In contrast, Cluster 7 requires longer site-specific tuning, yielding an initial MAE of 5.8\% at 2.4 months, which improves to 3.4\% with 7.2 months.
+This suggests that while the source GPs successfully encode the broad dynamics of the respective weather patterns and take advantage of clusters that are easy to transfer, the meteorological phenomena associated with certain clusters are more location-dependent, necessitating a larger volume of local data for effective fine-tuning.
+Generally, adding data helps to reduce the variance in the fine-tuned location.